Aston Somerville

 Aston Somerville is a small village approximately 3 mi south of Evesham, Worcestershire, England.

 History

+The name Aston derives from the Old English ēasttūn meaning 'east settlement'.
+The affix Somerville derives from the Somerville family, who held land in the village in the 13th century.

 Historically, the Aston Somerville Village has consisted of three individual farms (originally known as the Lower, Middle and Upper Farms), albeit they have usually been farmed as one estate (most notably attributed to the Crowther Family in the 19th century).

 St Mary's Church is a grade I listed building dating from the 13th century.

 War memorials

 The following names appear on the Village's war memorial in St. Mary's Church: